2 Age of Exploration

 Portuguese Cantino Planisphere, 1502, Biblioteca Universitaria Estense, Modena, Italy

-We’ve explored some of America’s ancient history in Chapter 1, learning that Indigenous Peoples migrated there from Asia as far back as 25k+ years ago and that, thousands of years later, Vikings and perhaps Polynesians skirted America’s shores in the Middle Ages, centuries before Christopher Columbus built Spanish colonies in the Caribbean.
+We’ve explored some of America’s ancient history in Chapter 1, learning that Indigenous Americans migrated there from Asia as far back as 25k+ years ago and that, thousands of years later, Vikings and perhaps Polynesians skirted America’s shores in the Middle Ages, centuries before Christopher Columbus built Spanish colonies in the Caribbean.
 Ensuing colonies laid the foundation for the United States and are best approached, at first, from the perspective of European and African history.
 Here, we’ll examine how technological and financial revolutions enabled overseas expansion during the European Renaissance.
 In coming chapters, we’ll investigate how the Protestant Reformation, English politics, and African slavery shaped early American history.

 Renaissance